Dynamics 365Group

 Dynamics 365 Sales is Microsoft's enterprise CRM for B2B sales teams — pipeline, opportunity management, forecasting, and Copilot for Sales built on the Dataverse platform.
 It's the right call when Outlook, Teams, and LinkedIn Sales Navigator are core to how your reps work, when you want CRM and ERP on one platform, or when Salesforce per-user costs have outpaced the value you're getting.
 We implement Dynamics 365 Sales for B2B teams of 10 to 500+ reps, with a focus on adoption — not just configuration.

-Built for organizations that...
+Built for the organizations that need it most.

 What Sales actually does.